mwanji/humpty/README.md

 While constructor injection is not allowed because resources must be instantiatable by a ServiceLoader, a limited form of method injection is available.
 One method may be annotated with the `javax.inject.Inject` annotation.
 Dependencies that can be injected:

+* `Configuration` is the Java representation of the entire configuration file
+* `Configuration.Options` contains the options set for the current processor
+* `Configuration.Mode` whether the pipeline is running in production or development mode
+* `Pipeline` the asset pipeline itself
 * `WebJarAssetLocator` to find assets in a WebJar
-* `Configuration` is the Java representation of the configuration file
-* `Configuration.Options` contains user-provided options for the current processor
-* `Configuration.Mode` whether the pipeline is running in production or development mode
-* `ServletContext` from the Servlet 3 API
 * any object that was added programatically to `HumptyBootstrap`

 If a dependency cannot be satisfied, an exception is thrown.